williambilsdon/demo-parse-rs/README.md

 # demo-parse-rs
-A .dem parser for CSGO
+A .dem header parser for CSGO